fbpx

 There’s no guarantee an idea will succeed.

-But some ideas are guaranteed to create value for us even in failure.
+But some ideas are guaranteed to create value for you even in failure.

-Ideas that allow us to acquire skills, experience, and build assets regardless of their ultimate success, are ones worth pursuing.
+Ideas that allow you to acquire skills, experience, and build assets regardless of their ultimate success, are ones worth pursuing.

-Just because an idea is good, doesn’t mean it’s good for us.
+Just because an idea is good, doesn’t mean it’s good for you.

 A (relatively) smart, (relatively) hard working person who’s willing to learn can turn most ideas into success.

-But that doesn’t mean every idea we have is worth pursuing.
+But that doesn’t mean every idea you have is worth pursuing.

-We must avoid the trap of pursuing an idea solely because we recognize the opportunity in it.
+Avoid the trap of pursuing an idea solely because you see opportunity in it.

-Creating a newsletter about 401k management might be a great idea, but unless I have a passionate interest in 401k management (and I don’t), that’s not an idea I should pursue.
+Creating a newsletter about 401k management might be a great idea, but unless you have a passionate interest in 401k management, that’s not an idea you should pursue.

-Our time and effort is limited so we must choose carefully how to spend it.
-Just because we can do something, doesn’t mean we need to do it.
+Your time and effort is limited so you must choose carefully how to spend it.
+Just because you can do something, doesn’t mean you need to do it.

-We can be good at a lot of things, but we can only be great at that which aligns with our true interests.
+You can be good at a lot of things, but you can only be great at that which aligns with your true interests.

 Choose ideas based on your excitement for the work, not just the result.